adam-green-ds/spareroom-new-listing-finder/README.md

 # Spareroom New Listing Finder
-Repeatedly check Spareroom search results for pre-defined searches.
+Repeatedly check Spareroom search results for new listings on pre-defined searches.
 On a new result, there is a beep sound and the search results open in browser.

 Dependencies:
 - Python 3+